paramulator/GettingAndCleaningData/CodeBook.md

 ***

 #### Output Variable Naming Convention
-Feature variable names in the final tidy dataset are pieced together by concatenating strings from this table according to what was measured, which device was used, which axis was recorded, etc.
+Feature variable names in the final tidy dataset are pieced together by concatenating substrings from the table below according to how each feature was defined in the raw source data.
+Generally speaking, a variable name can be constructed by picking a substring from each row and concatenating them in row order.
+There are slight variations to this with the magnitude variables but after looking over all the variable names in the output dataset you'll get the idea.

 Substring in variable name | Description
 --- | ---
-"mean" | Summary statistic of feature computed across each combination of Subject ID and Activity.
+"mean" | Summary statistic of the feature computed across each combination of Subject ID and Activity.
 Only the mean is available.
+Every feature variable in the output tidy dataset begins with "mean".
-"t", "f"  | Domain component of this feature: t=time, f=frequency "body", "gravity" | Force component of this feature "acc", "gyro" | Samsung smartphone device signals included in this feature: acc=accelerometer, gyro=gyroscope "jerk", "" | Is jerk motion included in this feature?
+"t", "f"  | Domain component of this feature: t=time, f=frequency.
+"body", "gravity" | Force component of this feature.
+"acc", "gyro" | Samsung smartphone device signals included in this feature: acc=accelerometer, gyro=gyroscope.
+"jerk", "" | Is jerk motion included in this feature?
 "mean", "std" | Interval statistic calculated over moving windows of time included in this feature: mean=mean, std=std. deviation
-"x", "y", "z", "mag" | Axis component or magnitude included in this feature: x=x-axis, y=y-axis, z=z-axis, mag=magnitude
+"x", "y", "z", "mag" | Axis component or magnitude included in this feature: x=x-axis, y=y-axis, z=z-axis, or mag=magnitude.

 Examples:
   + "mean" + "t" + "body" + "acc" + "jerk" + "mean" + "z" = "meantbodyaccjerkmeanz"